wforbes/node-docker/README.md

 	- You should be able to run SH on that container to pok around inside it: `docker exec -it node-docker_vue-client_1 sh`
 	- You should also be able to navigate your web browser to localhost:8080 and see the built vue app served from nginx in the `node-docker_vue-client_1` container.
 If you made any changes to the vue boilerplate code, that should be present in this step

+#### (Optional) Update the linting config for your preferences
+- I'm a big fan of linters on the front-end.
+You may be too. #teamtabsoverspaces
+- Update the `.eslintrc.js` to suit your needs.
+	- The settings I've added in this project enforce:
+	- Using tabs (not spaces, never spaces)
+	- No trailing comma at the end of object and array member definitions
+	- Sets the end of line to auto so I can code on either of my machines (windows or linux)
+	- I have `no-async-promise-executor` set to off, because if I gave up that bad habit I'd be too perfect :)